Winter Coral Shipping Guide: Safe Delivery in Cold Weather

 📦 1.
 Monitor Weather Conditions

-Before shipping, always check the weather forecast for both our location and the recipient's.
-Monitor UPS hubs in Louisville, KY and Rockford, IL, as delays and exposure can occur in these locations.
-If winter storms are expected, delay the shipment to avoid risk.
+Before shipping, we closely monitor the weather forecast for both our location and the recipient’s.
+Particular attention is given to UPS hubs such as Louisville, KY, where winter delays and cold exposure can occur.
+If winter storms or extreme conditions are expected, shipments are delayed to reduce risk.

 📦 2.
 Use High-Quality Insulated Shipping Boxes

-We use 1.5-inch foam coolers like those used for medical shipments.
-These help maintain internal temperatures and keep cold air out.
+We use 1.5-inch foam coolers similar to those used for medical shipments.
+These help maintain stable internal temperatures and block cold air.

 🔥 3.
 Heat Packs Are Essential

-We only use 40-hour heat packs to keep corals warm through overnight delivery.
-Shorter heat packs can overheat and cause harm.
+We only use 40-hour heat packs for overnight delivery.
+Shorter-duration packs can overheat quickly and pose a risk to corals.

 📦 4.
 Pack Corals Securely

-Use strong bags, double-bag them, and minimize air to reduce sloshing.
-Add cushioning and a cardboard barrier between coral and heat packs.
+Corals are double-bagged using strong bags with minimal air to reduce sloshing.
+Cushioning and a cardboard barrier are added between corals and heat packs.

 🏷️ 5.
 Label Your Package Clearly